dat-ecosystem-archive/docs/papers/dat-paper.md

 )
 ```

-The reason we hash all the root nodes is that the BLAKE2b hash above is only calculateable if you have all of the pieces of data required to generate all the intermediate hashes.
+The reason we hash all the root nodes is that the BLAKE2b hash above is only calculable if you have all of the pieces of data required to generate all the intermediate hashes.
 This is the crux of Dat's data integrity guarantees.

 #### bitfield